zacharybarner29/Google-Colab/README.md

-These are some of my codes from Google Colab
+Here are pieces of my codes I made on Google Colab